icure/medtech-docs/sdks/quick-start/node-js-quick-start.md

 ---

 # Start your Node.JS App
-Now your iCure environment is successfully set up, you will be able to start the creation of your Node.JS Server App.
+Now that your iCure environment is successfully set up, you will be able to start the creation of your Node.JS Server App.

+The typical use case for creating a Node.JS application is to build a service, that will process the records created by your users and compute advanced statistics/analysis on them.

+All medical data is encrypted by default inside iCure.
+This is why you need to be able to decrypt it in your Node.JS app before being able to process it.
+In the following Quick Start, *you* are connecting using the credentials of the parent organization.

+In this Quick Start, we assume you already followed the [Quick Start - Set up your environment](./index.md) including the [Quick Start - Configure your parent Organisation](./index.md#optional-configure-your-parent-organization-to-allow-patients-to-share-data-with-it) step.

+We also assume that you already have a React.JS or React Native App, that you have connected to iCure.
+Two other quick starts are available to help you with this: [Quick Start - Connect your React.JS App](../react-js-quick-start/index.md) and [Quick Start - Connect your React Native App](../react-native-quick-start/index.md).
+In this App you will have to set up sharing of encrypted information with the parent organization.

 To make it easier for you, we created a [Node.JS Template Repository](https://github.com/icure/icure-medical-device-node-js-boilerplate-app-template), that includes:
 - All the needed dependencies to work with iCure in a Node.JS app;